 Romans 14:13 (ESV)

 Did you catch that?
 It’s important as Christians to decide never to put a stumbling block in the way of a fellow believer.
 To me, that doesn’t mean that I don’t breastfeed in public.
 Or that I always use a nursing cover.
-What it means is that I make an effort to breastfeed without drawing unnecessary attention to myself.
+What it means is that I try to breastfeed without drawing unnecessary attention to myself.

 I guess what I’m saying is, I can breastfeed my baby without being a jerk.